Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

     - The identified mitigation measures MUST be incorporated into the planning process (e.g.,the product backlog) and prioritized accordingly.
     - The threat model MUST be reviewed with every architectural change.

-4. **Define Security Architecture:** For applications and services with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant (technical & business) security requirements, invariants, threats and controls of the respective business application.
+4. **Define a Security Architecture:** For applications and services with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant (technical & business) security requirements, invariants, threats and controls of the respective business application.

 5. **Assess Security of New Features:**
 Dev teams MUST assess every new feature regarding their potential security impact (= their security relevance) before they are allocated for development (e.g.assigned to a sprint).